testbug116117118/CRM-User-Signup/README.md

-# CRM-Employee-API
+# CRM-User-Signup

-CRM Employee API
+Review code for a customer relationship management (CRM) platform that handles sales leads and customer data.
+The application recently added a self-service signup feature to allow companies to create accounts without sales team involvement.
+A

-Review code for a B2B CRM platform that manages employee directories across multiple companies.
-The API allows authenticated company administrators to view their employee lists and organizational structure.
-A recent feature update enabled filtering and pagination for large companies.
-Examine the employee retrieval endpoint to ensure proper access control is enforced between different company accounts.
+security researcher reported that some users are gaining unauthorized administrative privileges during registration.
+Examine the user registration flow to identify how privilege escalation might occur.